What Determines Raw Material Availability for LiFePO4 Batteries?

 Where Are the Major Iron and Phosphate Sources Located?

-Iron for LiFePO4 cathodes is abundant globally, with China producing 53% of the world’s steel-grade iron ore.
-Phosphate reserves are dominated by Morocco (70%) and the U.S. (25%), but export restrictions and fertilizer industry competition strain availability.
-Synthetic iron phosphate alternatives are being tested to reduce reliance on mined materials.
+Iron for LiFePO4 cathodes is produced globally, with China accounting for 53% of the world’s iron ore production.
+Phosphate reserves are predominantly located in Morocco (70%) and the U.S. (25%), but growing demand from the fertilizer industry is placing strain on supply.
+As a result, LiFePO4 manufacturers are exploring synthetic iron phosphate alternatives to reduce reliance on mined materials.

 Why Are Graphite Supplies Critical for LiFePO4 Anodes?